jneb802/More-Ore-Deposits/More Ore Deposits/README.md

 ## Support & Feedback
 Please give me feedback if you have any thoughts about the mods!
 Whether it's balance, models / textures, or just more ideas, I'd love to hear your input.
 If you have any issues you can also ask.
 You can find my in the OdinPlus discord.

+## Credit & thanks
+I'd like to thank CookieMilk, Searica, Margmus, and Horem for their guidance and help in making this mod.
+I am amazed by the kindness and willingness to help that is present in the Valheim mod developer community.
+If your someone who aspires to develop mods and is willing to put in the effort I'm sure you will receive the same treatment.
+Give it a shot!

 Github link: https://github.com/jneb802/More-Ore-Deposits